RevolutionTech/seared-quail/README.md

 ### Installation

-Then in your virtual environment, you will need to install Python dependencies such as [gevent](http://www.gevent.org/), psycopg2, psycogreen, [Gunicorn](http://gunicorn.org/), [django](https://www.djangoproject.com/), django-ordered-model, and [pillow](https://pillow.readthedocs.org/).
+Then in your virtual environment, you will need to install Python dependencies such as [gevent](http://www.gevent.org/), psycopg2, psycogreen, [Gunicorn](http://gunicorn.org/), [django](https://www.djangoproject.com/), django-ordered-model, [pillow](https://pillow.readthedocs.org/), and django-classbasedsettings.
 You can do this simply with the command:

     pip install -r requirements.txt

 ### Configuration

-Next we will need to create a file in the same directory as `settings.py` called `settings_secret.py`.
+Next we will need to create a file in the settings directory called `dev.py`.
 This is where we will store all of the settings that are specific to your instance of Seared Quail.
 Most of these settings should be only known to you.
-Your file should define a secret key, and the database credentials.
-Your `settings_secret.py` file might look something like:
+Your file should subclass BaseSettings from `base.py` and then define a secret key and the database credentials.
+Your `dev.py` file might look something like:

+    from seared_quail.settings.base import BaseSettings

+    class DevSettings(BaseSettings):
         SECRET_KEY = '-3f5yh&(s5%9uigtx^yn=t_woj0@90__fr!t2b*96f5xoyzb%b'
-    DATABASE_USER = 'postgres'
-    DATABASE_PASSWORD = 'abc123'
-    DATABASE_HOST = 'localhost'
-    DATABASE_PORT = '5432'
+        DATABASES = {
+            'default': {
+                'ENGINE': 'django.db.backends.postgresql_psycopg2',
+                'NAME': 'seared_quail',
+                'USER': 'postgres',
+                'PASSWORD': 'abc123',
+                'HOST': 'localhost',
+                'PORT': '5432',
+            },
+        }

 Of course you should [generate your own secret key](http://stackoverflow.com/a/16630719) and use a more secure password for your database.
+If you like, you can override more of Django settings here.
+If you do not create this file, you will get a `cbsettings.exceptions.NoMatchingSettings` exception when starting the server.

 With everything installed and all files in place, you may now create the database tables.
 You can do this with:

     python manage.py migrate

 ### Deployment

+In the production environment, you'll need to create a different dev settings configuration file.
+It will be similar to the one above, except that you will be using production keys and secrets instead of development keys.
+In addition, you will need to create a `prod.py` file, similar to your `dev.py` file, but this one will contain settings only relevant to production.
+It may be best to subclass the `DevSettings` class you created, in order to get something like this:

+    from seared_quail.settings.dev import DevSettings

+    class ProdSettings(DevSettings):
+        DEBUG = False
+        ACCEPTABLE_HOSTS = ['127.0.0.1', 'localhost',]

+Alternatively, you may choose to merge your production `dev.py` file into `prod.py`.
+In that case, be sure to subclass `BaseSettings` instead of `DevSettings` and make sure all definitions from `dev.py` are in `prod.py`.

 Since Seared Quail uses websockets, Apache with mod_wsgi is not a valid production setup.
 Instead, we will use Gunicorn with [runit](http://smarden.org/runit/) and [Nginx](http://nginx.org/).
 You can install them with the following: